What is Benny’s Pantry?

 How can I help?

 We appreciate your willingness to help!
 We rely on volunteers and donations to continue to make an impact at Idaho State.
 Current students can volunteer after completing a brief training and signing a confidentiality waiver.
 We accept non-perishable food and personal care items.
 Download this complete list of acceptable donation items.
 Monetary donations go a long way to stock our shelves and tax-deductible gifts can be made through the ISU Foundation.

 We accept non-perishable food and personal care items.
 Please see our full list of acceptable donation items.

 - Breakfast items (cereal, oatmeal, cream of wheat, cream of rice)

 - Healthy snacks (granola bars, nuts, dried fruit)

 - Baking and cooking items (flour, sugar, oil, spices, condiments)

 - Diapers and wipes

 I don’t qualify for the pantry.
-Can you point me in the direction of
+Can you point me in the direction of other community resources?

 Please check out this list of community resources throughout Southeast Idaho.